seveibar/skills-and-patterns/README.md

 # Skills and Patterns

-These are skills and patterns for waoai developers.
+These are skills and patterns for my team's developers.
 They should be used as a reference wherever possible or useful.

-## How much of this should I know?

-You should know everything here within 3-6 months.
-A lot of it is by doing, so it might take a while for things to sink in.

 ## Why did we pick XXX over YYY?